 05:45

-One publisher, Publishing, was willing to take that leap and trust me, and to listen to what I had to say.
-They published my first book, “Flying Fingers,” see it here.
-And from there on, it’s gone to speaking at hundreds schools, keynoting to thousands of educators, and finally, today, speaking to you.
+One publisher, Action Publishing, was willing to take that leap trust me, and to listen to what I had to say.
+They published my first book, “Flying Fingers,” you see it here.
+And from there on, it’s gone to speaking at hundreds of schools, keynoting to thousands of educators, and finally, today, speaking to you.

 06:05

-appreciate your attention today, because to show that you truly care, you listen.
-But there’s a problem with this picture of kids being so much better than adults.
-Kids grow and become adults just like you.
+I your attention today, because to show that you truly care, you listen.
+But there’s a problem this rosy picture of kids being so much better than adults.
+Kids grow up and become adults just like you.

 06:19